-Since the first and third systems will eventually be replaced by the second system, rather than providing an exhaustive section detailing all filelist aspects from the management side, we have provided only a basic overview of the two systems currently in the field with 15.0, with pointers to where further information may be obtained.
+Since the first and third systems will eventually be replaced by the second system, rather than providing an exhaustive section detailing all filelist aspects from the management side, we have provided only a basic overview of the two systems currently in the field, with pointers to where further information may be obtained.

-8.1 What is the File Archive?
+16.2.1 What is the File Archive?